Smoking in Jewish law

-Halakha (Jewish law) addresses a number of topics applicable to tobacco and cigarette smoking.
-These include the health impacts of smoking; the permissibility of smoking on holidays and fast days, and the impacts of second-hand smoke on other people.
+Halakha (Jewish religious law) addresses a number of topics applicable to tobacco and cigarette smoking.
+These include the health impacts of smoking; the permissibility of smoking on holidays and fast days, concerns related to kashrut (Jewish dietary laws) and the impacts of smoking on people besides the smokers themselves, such as those relating to second-hand, and third-hand smoke.